Enterprise (train service): Recent developments

 In July 2024, as part of a set of major improvements to its national timetable, Iarnród Éireann announced that Enterprise would transition to an hourly frequency following the opening of Belfast Grand Central.
-The expanded service operates from Monday–Saturday, and allows arrivals in both Belfast and Dublin before 9.00am.
+The expanded service operates from Monday to Saturday, and allows arrivals in both Belfast and Dublin before 9.00am.
 In order to meet the new service frequency from its launch, the existing Enterprise fleet is being supplemented by a pair of 22000 Class units, and one double Class 3000 unit from NI Railways, each of which are six cars long.
 This is until the planned entry into service of the new fleet from 2029.
 The service began on 29 October 2024.

+A €700 million (£550 million) contract has been signed to replace the entire Enterprise train fleet.